anuj-nk/SpaceShip/README.md

 ## Summary

-Star Run demonstrates a complete embedded system that integrates motion sensing, filtering, user interaction, visual and audio feedback, and custom enclosure fabrication.
-The project showcases embedded programming, hardware integration, and applied design skills suitable for graduate level coursework.
+Star Run represents a full end to end embedded project that brings together sensing, input handling, display output, user feedback, and enclosure design.
+Through building the device, I gained practical experience with accelerometer calibration, gesture detection, real time game logic, hardware integration, and iterative testing.
+The project highlights how individual components can be combined into a functional handheld system and provides a clear example of how embedded software and physical design work together to create an interactive experience.